rl2153/url-shortener/README.md

 # url shortener

-A backend application developed in .NET framework.
+A backend application developed in .NET.

 Functionality:
 1. user registration and login